 Detailed map of the Maldives, with rhumblines and a large compass rose.
 Includes a decorative title cartouche.

-One of the maps produced for the Dutch edition of Nichlas Bellin for Prevost d'Exiles influential travel book, L'Histoire Generale des Voyages.
+One of the maps produced by Nichlas Bellin for Prevost d'Exiles influential travel book, L'Histoire Generale des Voyages.

 Jacques-Nicolas Bellin (1703-1772) was among the most important mapmakers of the eighteenth century.
 In 1721, at only the age of 18, he was appointed Hydrographer to the French Navy.
 In August 1741, he became the first Ingénieur de la Marine of the Dépôt des cartes et plans de la Marine (the French Hydrographic Office) and was named Official Hydrographer of the French King.

 During his term as Official Hydrographer, the Dépôt was the one of the most active centers for the production of sea charts and maps in Europe.
 Their output included a folio-format sea atlas of France, the Neptune Francois.
 He also produced a number of sea atlases of the world, including the Atlas Maritime and the Hydrographie Francaise.
 These gained fame and distinction all over Europe and were republished throughout the eighteenth and even in the nineteenth century.